time-in-translation/preprocess-corpora/README.md

     >>> import nltk
     >>> nltk.download('punkt')

-If you intend to use [Spacy](https://spacy.io/) for tokenization and tagging, be sure to download the language models (small models suffice, be sure to replace `en` with your requested language):
+If you intend to use [Spacy](https://spacy.io/) for tokenization and tagging, be sure to download the language models (small models suffice, be sure to replace `en_core_web_sm` with the model for your language):

     $ python -m spacy download en_core_web_sm